PFAS Water Contamination

-We facilitate the National PFAS Contamination Coalition is a group of impacted community leaders who have come together to take action for clean water and health protection.
+We co-coordinate the National PFAS Contamination Coalition is a group of impacted community leaders who have come together to take action for clean water and health protection.
 Coalition members share local campaign stories, information, and connections to experts and work together to take on big polluters, win local and statewide campaigns, and build a bigger movement for national change.
 Has your community been impacted by PFAS contamination?
 Join the coalition today!

 Is Your Community Being Affected?